nurbilu/chat_game_proj/General_fixs_&_errors.md

 (estimated time frame: ~ 8 hours)( 3/4 done )
-   2.a. change /adjust /fix /add toasts messages in all components (almost done) - make sure all toast have message content and finishings also lower the toast display position  () - save draft toast message is display error after initiate logout ()
-   2.b. add popover/tooltip to all buttons required for the user to know what will be the action of the button (?check if needed more (done?))
+   2.a. change /adjust /fix /add toasts messages in all components (almost done) - make sure all toast have message content and finishings also lower the toast display position  (half done) - save draft toast message is display error after initiate login/logout - adjust code so dont upload character data back to DB - it usless - also check if there is more toast messages on the same component logic/ purpose that appears () - add more toast messages to the toast service () - fix toast and add new toast messages that does not exist for example : when logout after life-tokens (access && / || refresh) is expaired like initiated logout ("goodbye {{username}} hope to see you soon" - or similar to that string in the same effect), change new pwd at chagne-pwd / reset-pwd , delete user + add character (fix abd adjust) , 2.b. add popover/tooltip to all buttons required for the user to know what will be the action of the button (?check if needed more (done?))
    2.c. change mouse cursor to pointer when hovering over offcanvas menu (done) 2.d. finish library hover-card-move logic - when right scroll only display - Back to Left Side <button> , when bottom scroll only display - Back to Top <button> , else display both as current display state (done) - only fix/adjust the close <button> of the hover card of lib-search , chat , edit-profile , character-creation (done) - done but to chrcter-creation component (done)